ActiveThis profile is actively maintained

 - This is also a concern for other communities along the path as the pipeline crosses large water reserves.
 If there was a leak there could be contamination in drinking water for millions of Americans and devastate the mid-western U.S. economy.

-There are various levels of concern for the environment here, from the original stages of production, to the processing and transportation of the oil.
+There are various levels of concern for the environment, from the original stages of production, to the processing and transportation of the oil.

 - The path of the pipeline crosses the Sanhills of Nebraska, which is the largest wetland ecosystem in the United States, as well as the Ogallala Aquifer, which is one of the largest reserves of fresh water in the world.

-- Some of the pipeline will also cross an active earthquake zone with a magnitude of 4.3 as recently as 2002.
+- Some of the pipeline will also cross an active earthquake zone with a magnitude of 4.3 as has happened in 2002.
 It is argued that TransCanada applied to the U.S. government to use thinner steel and pump at higher pressures than normal.
 Meaning, a leak is not out of the question.
 More information.

 Amongst the various health and environmental concerns, another major concern is that the project will disrupt and/or destroy traditional native burial sites in the Sandhills region of Nebraska.
 Under U.S. law, any such disturbance disqualifies such sites from future inclusion in the National Historic Registry.
 Full article here.